- Purchase the complete Expat Arrivals Brussels Guide (PDF)

 International schools in Brussels

 With a large expat community in Brussels, space at international schools can be difficult to secure.
 Parents should, therefore, apply far in advance to place their child at their preferred school.
+It's also worth mentioning that international school fees are typically high, so it's important to ensure there is adequate budget for not only tuition but also extras such as uniforms, textbooks, school lunches and extra-curriculars.

 Are you an expat living in Brussels?